MorphometricsGroup/EasyDCP/docs/source/tutorial.md

 CloudCompare

 1. Edit pipeline-all.py user-defined variables:
-   - Navigate to `easypcp/creation
+   - Navigate to `easypcp/creation/`
-   - open pipeline-all.py
+   - open creation.py in text editor
    - set `agisoft_quality` to 5 (lowest) for initial run. change later
    - change`path_folders`to the path containing the folders of images
    - change `blur_threshold` to desired value.
 Pipeline will disable all images with Agisoft image quality below the `blur_threshold`.